In partnership with

 Capital at Risk

-The latest Budget (30 October) introduced new IHT rules around pensions which could affect you.
+The Autumn Budget of 2025 (30 October) introduced new IHT rules around pensions which could affect you.

 From 6 April 2027, unused pension funds and death benefits payable from pensions will be included in a person’s estate for IHT purposes.